 TGbe editor: Please update the contents of the following paragraph in this subclause as shown below:

-When instructed to do so by a higher layer function triggered via an external interface, and upon receipt of an MLME-EPCSPRIACCESSENABLE.request primitive, an AP MLD that supports this functionality shall follow the procedure below to request the change of the EPCS priority access for an associated non-AP MLD to the enabled state.
+When instructed to do so by a higher layer function triggered via an external interface, and upon receipt of an MLME-EPCSPRIACCESSENABLE.request primitive, an EPCS AP MLD that supports this functionality shall follow the procedure below to request a change of the EPCS priority access for an associated non-AP MLD to the enabled state (#10326, #12695) for a specific service type.

 NOTE 1—The definition of the external interface is out of the scope of this standard.